Geography of Italy: Mountains

 Almost 40% of the Italian territory is mountainous, with the Alps as the northern boundary and the Apennine Mountains forming the backbone of the peninsula and extending for 1350 km.
 The Alpine mountain range is linked with the Apennines with the Colle di Cadibona pass in the Ligurian Alps.
 Nineteen Italian regions are crossed by either the Alps or the Apennines, or their offshoots.
 Sardinia has mountains with their own characteristics and are included in the Sardinian-Corsican relief, since it also affects Corsica.

 The Alps (formed during the Mesozoic and Cenozoic) surround the Po Valley to the north, east and west, and develop along the entire northern border of Italy (about 1000 km), creating a natural border.
 The Alps contain the highest peak in the European Union, Mont Blanc, at 4810 meters above sea level, located between the Aosta Valley and France.

 The Apennines (formed during the Oligocene) rise south of the Po Valley and run from north to south throughout the Italian peninsula, from Liguria to Calabria and continue in northern Sicily ending in the Madonie, acting as a watershed between the Tyrrhenian and Adriatic-Ionian coast.

 The highest peaks in Italy are found in the Western Alps, where there are numerous peaks that exceed 4000 meters including Monte Rosa (4634 meters), the Cervino (4478 meters) and Mont Blanc which with its 4810 meters.
 The maximum height of the Apennines is the Gran Sasso d'Italia (2912 meters).

-Worldwide-known mountains in Italy are Monte Cervino (Matterhorn), Monte Rosa, Gran Paradiso in the West Alps, and Bernina, Stelvio and Dolomites along the eastern side of the Alps.
+Famous mountains in Italy are Monte Cervino (Matterhorn), Monte Rosa, Gran Paradiso in the West Alps, and Bernina, Stelvio and Dolomites along the eastern side of the Alps.